DouglasDelavy/docs/docs/resources/cops-and-robbers/index.md

 ## How to add new Weapons

-You can add news weapons to the game.
+You can add new weapons to the game.
+This resource have all GTA weapons added.

 1. Add weapon icon inside folder `data/weapons/icons`, example: `data/weapons/icons/weapon_dagger.png`